uche-wealth/space-math/README.md

 3. Commit your changes
 4. Push and open a Pull Request

----

 ## 📜 License

 This project is open source and available under the MIT License.

----

 ## 👨‍💻 Author

-Created by **[Your Name]**
+Created by **Uchenna Adubasim**
 Feel free to connect or give feedback!

----

 ## 🌟 Acknowledgements

 * Python Turtle documentation
 * Educators promoting fun learning through games

----

 ## 🚀 Final Note

-Math doesn’t have to be boring—explore space, earn suns, and conquer numbers!
+Math doesn’t have to be boring.
+Explore space, earn suns, and conquer numbers!

 Happy coding & learning 🌌